premkumar22siva/Mechanics-of-flexible-structures-and-soft-robots/Homework 1/README.md

   - Sensitivity of terminal velocity to time step size (dt)
   - Sensitivity of terminal velocity to number of nodes (N)

+The case setup and the inferences drawn from the results are summarized in detail in the final report named "Homework1_Sivakumar".

 **Problem 3**
 -
 There is no user input needed to run this code.
 Just running the program is enough.
 Once the program is run, there should be seven plots displayed in the following order:
   - Simulation of the deformation of the beam
   - Maximum vertical displacement with respect to time from the simulation and from beam theory
   - Comparison of the maximum deflection from the solver and the predictions from beam theory for different values of external force

+The case setup and the inferences drawn from the results are summarized in detail in the final report named "Homework1_Sivakumar".